abdulsamed1/abdulsamed1/README.md

 <div align="center" style="max-width: 80%; margin: auto; font-family: 'Segoe UI', sans-serif; line-height: 1.7; padding: 2rem;">

-I’m a software engineer focused on Back-End Engineering, System Design, Distributed Systems, and Blockchain, with a strong interest in building reliable software that performs well in real-world production environments, enjoying working on the parts of engineering that go beyond implementation: designing APIs and services, thinking about scalability and reliability, improving performance, debugging complex issues, and making the right trade-offs between simplicity, cost, and long-term maintainability.
+I’m a software engineer focused on AI and Back-End Engineering, System Design, Distributed Systems, with a strong interest in building reliable software that performs well in real-world production environments, enjoying working on the parts of engineering that go beyond implementation: designing APIs and services, thinking about scalability and reliability, improving performance, debugging complex issues, and making the right trade-offs between simplicity, cost, and long-term maintainability.

-My current areas of interest include backend architecture, observability, performance optimization, and production reliability.
-I’m particularly interested in understanding how systems behave under real workloads and how thoughtful engineering decisions can make them more resilient and easier to evolve.

-AI is changing how software is built, and I see it as a powerful engineering multiplier rather than a replacement for engineering judgment.
-I believe strong engineers stand out through system thinking, critical evaluation, debugging, architecture decisions, and the ability to turn AI-assisted development into reliable production software.

-My long-term goal is to become an end-to-end engineer capable of taking products from idea and system architecture to implementation, deployment, and continuous improvement — combining strong technical foundations with a practical understanding of product and user needs.

 </div>